pstaender/neo4jmapper/README.md

     .exec(cb) // or .stream(cb)
 ```

-#### Native Queries
+#### Raw Queries

-If you want to enjoy the maximum of performance, you can pass-through cypher queries 1:1 and get the native results from neo4j, just start with `Graph.query(…)`:
+If you want to enjoy the best performance, you can pass-through cypher queries 1:1 and get the almost native results from neo4j - almost because every result part will be parsed + transformed to a Node / Relationship / Path object.

+Just start with `Graph.query(…)`:

 ```js
   Graph.query("START n = node(*) MATCH n-[r]-() RETURN n;", function(err, result) {